 - Shed extra pounds: Remove roof racks when they’re not in use or not in season--the extra drag can reduce your fuel efficiency by up to 5%; use overdrive and cruise control when possible; and unload unnecessary weight from your vehicle.

-Electric vehicles are becoming more popular - with incentives available for both purchasing the car as well as installing the charging infrastructure.
-The City of Ann Arbor is also making it easy to charge your car when you're not at home: in June 2012, 18 electric vehicle (EV) charging stations were installed in six locations across the city.
+Electric vehicles are becoming more popular - with incentives available for purchasing the car.
+The City of Ann Arbor is also making it easy to charge your car when you're not at home: in June 2012, 18 electric vehicle (EV) charging stations were installed in six locations (parking decks) across the city.
 Find out where you can park downtown and charge your EV - for the price of parking alone!

 Housing and transportation affordability index